Isabel Allende talks about migration, life, aging and love | Federal News Network

 At 77, the Chilean author still believes in love.
 “I am not afraid of it,” she says laughing when mentioning her third nuptials, to New York lawyer Roger Cukras.

-It is the third novel about refugees, displacement and migration by Allende, who was born in Peru, raised in Chile and lived in exile in Venezuela before settling down in California about 30 years ago.
+It is the third consecutive novel about refugees, displacement and migration by Allende — herself an eternal migrant who was born in Perú, raised in Chile and lived in exile in Venezuela before settling down in California about 30 years ago.
+The previous ones were “The Japanese Lover” and “In the Midst of Winter.”

+And love, as in all her work, is very present.
+Unconventional love, in this case: After losing her husband, a pregnant Roser is forced to marry her brother-in-law, Victor, in order to board the Winnipeg and survive.

-In an interview with the AP, Allende spoke enthusiastically about her life, work and her own unconventional loves.
+In an interview with The Associated Press in New York, Allende spoke enthusiastically about her life, her work, her childhood in Chile and her own unconventional loves.

 AP: “A Long Petal of the Sea” presents what Neruda did to save 2,000 Spanish refugees in the Winnipeg to a new generation.
 You have said that Neruda advised you to quit journalism and pursue literature.
+Unfortunately, he did not live to see you become an author.
 Did you want to honor him in some way with this novel?

 ALLENDE: It was impossible not to honor him, because all the Winnipeg odyssey was the workmanship of Neruda.
 Neruda followed the Spanish Civil War closely because he loved Spain, he had friends among the intellectuals and the artists of Republican Spain, and when the drama of half a million refugees at the frontier with France erupted, he convinced the Chilean government to let him bring immigrants to Chile, Spaniards who were in concentration camps in France.
 In Chile, the right wing and the Catholic Church opposed their coming because they were all leftists, many of them atheists, known for allegedly burning churches and raping nuns. … The narrative, the anti-immigration rhetoric in 1939 Chile, was exactly the same as the one we are seeing right now in the United States.
-So, Neruda not only convinced the government, he also went to Paris, raised the money, bought a cargo ship that was somewhat dilapidated, transformed it in a passenger’s ship and transported 2,000 people.
+So, Neruda not only convinced the government, he also went to Paris, raised the money, bought a cargo ship that was somewhat dilapidated, transformed it in a passenger’s ship and transported 2,000 people that he even selected through two oceans.
+This wouldn’t have happened if it wasn’t for him.

 AP: In the notes of the book, it says that you first heard about Neruda’s “ship of hope” as a kid.
-How did it affect you?
+How do you remember that it affected you?

 ALLENDE: I heard about the arrival of Spanish republicans in Chile because, even though it happened before I was born, it was shortly before I was born, and some of those people were friends of my family.
 I would see them coming for lunch, or for dinner… It didn’t make a big impression on me back then… But when I was in Venezuela, among the thousands of exiles was a Chilean man named Victor Pey Casado, who was one of the passengers of the Winnipeg and was living in his second exile.
 He told me everything that he went through.
 He was the one who really consolidated the story for me.
 It took 40 years before I wrote it.